 So I took a couple of pieces of chicken out of the refrigerator and tossed them in the deep fat fryer.
 I cooked them until they were nice and brown, what did I know?
 I arranged them on the plate with the requested fries and handed them to the shambling victim of what appeared to be equal measures of chronic and acute alcohol poisoning.

 After cleaning up and wiping off the counters after the order, I looked over … yikes!
 From behind the counter, I could see the red blood dripping from the chicken leg and falling on the guy’s white plate … turns out deep frying chicken you gotta do it slow.
 Who knew?
 Well, I mean other than every cook on the planet, who knew?
-Fortunately, at that moment there were probably only about seventeen actually functioning neurons, and those buried deep in the poor man’s cranium … he ate the chicken down without a murmur.
+Fortunately, at that moment he had probably only about seventeen actually functioning neurons, and those were buried deep in the poor man’s cranium … he ate the chicken down without a murmur.

 After a couple more weeks, one day I realized I was running out of foodstuffs.
 I asked the owner.
 After putting me off for a couple days, he told me he’d won the restaurant in a poker game and just wanted to sell off the stock.